“Brand-new, heaven-sent resort with stylish hotel rooms and self-catering villas, kids club, playground and pools, 10 minutes from Cascais”

-For lunches and early suppers, trattoria-inspired Os Gambozinos is a great option with its Italian-themed menu.
-Our kids enjoyed carbonara, margarita pizza and brownies; we loved our aubergine cannelloni and creamy pea risotto.
+For lunches and early suppers, trattoria-inspired Os Gambozinos has an Italian-themed menu.
+Our kids liked their carbonara, margarita pizza and brownies; we had aubergine cannelloni and creamy pea risotto.

 In the Clubhouse, M-Bar has a gelataria and all-day snacks and drinks, so no one need leave the area for refreshments.
 Drinks and snacks are also available at the Pool Hangout.
 There are plans for weekly barbecues and communal buffets during the summers.

 The self-catering villas come with full kitchens plus seating for up to 6, rates include a welcome pack of goodies, and you can arrange for groceries to be delivered.
 You can also choose to have all meals in the restaurants or collect a breakfast box.

 - Children's meals

 - Coffee / tea making

 - Coffee maker

 - Restaurants nearby